matteomiceli/filesystemAccessPlayground/README.md

     await stream.write(fileData)
     await stream.close()
 ```
-To write to this newly created file, we must create a stream.
+To write to this newly created file, we create a stream.
 We can then write some kind of data into the file.
 When we're done, close the stream.